Post-16 Team supporting young people

 - assessment tools to help you explore your potential and make more informed choices about your future career

 The 16 to 19 Bursary Fund provides financial support to help students overcome the specific financial barriers to participation they face so they can remain in education.
-The 2024 to 2025 allocation is £1,200 pounds per eligible student.
+The 2024 to 2025 allocation was £1,200 per eligible student.

 Students should only receive the amount they actually need to participate, and institutions must not automatically award the full allocation if the student does not need the full amount.
 Please check with individual colleges for their eligibility criteria.